Zombies (2018 film): Ratings

 During its premiere in the 8:00 PM time slot, Zombies attracted a total of 2.57 million viewers with a 0.46 rating for people aged 18–49.
 Over its premiere weekend, the movie reached nearly 13 million viewers, four million of which were children, over 10 telecasts, and was the number one movie on DisneyNow for over three weeks.

 Accolades

 Sequels

 In February 2019, it was announced that a Zombies sequel was going into production with returning stars, director, and writers; filming took place in spring 2019.
 Production began on the sequel in May 2019, with Pearce Joza, Chandler Kinney, and Ariel Martin joining the cast of the film.
 Zombies 2 premiered on February 14, 2020.
-A third and final film, titled Zombies 3, was announced on March 22, 2021, and was filmed in Toronto in spring.
+A third film, titled Zombies 3, was announced on March 22, 2021, and was filmed in Toronto in spring.
 In May 2022, it was announced that the film would premiere on July 15, 2022 on Disney+ as an original film of the service, and that its Disney Channel premiere would be on August 12.